 Administrative Support: Office of the Vice President: Academic.

-Responsibilities: The broad mandate of the Committee on University Teaching is to support and advance teaching at the University.
-The committee shall send recommendations to Senate regarding university policies associated with teaching, including teaching spaces and campus-wide and classroom-situated teaching and learning technologies.
-The committee shall also adjudicate selected instructional development grant programs, referee the teaching and instructional assistant award of excellence, and liaise with other university committees related to teaching.
+Responsibilities: The broad mandate of the Senate Committee on Teaching and Learning is to support and advance teaching and learning at the University.
+The committee shall send recommendations to Senate regarding university policies associated with teaching and learning, including institution-wide classroom and virtual teaching spaces, learning technologies, student accessibility, and student retention/success initiatives.
+The committee shall also adjudicate selected instructional development grant programs, referee the teaching and instructional assistant awards of excellence, and liaise with other university committees related to teaching and the student experience.

 The Senate may establish joint committees with the Board of Governors or with such other constituent bodies of the University as it may from time to time deem to be in the best interests of the University.